Fairness at Work Episode 1 Recap: Best Practices for Revamping the Remote Workplace

 — Maria Colacurcio

-• Beware an unintentional divide: Explicit efforts to bridge employees who come back to the office and those who remain remote will help maintain equity.
+• Beware an unintentional divide: Explicit efforts to bridge remote employees with officer workers will help maintain equity.

 • Consider what groups are most impacted: Women and minorities — the groups that already struggle with pay disparities and career setbacks — are concerned about going back to the office, but worried about the impact of staying home.